HigashiSan/Code-for-LearnOpenGL/README.md

 # Code-for-LearnOpenGL
 All the cpp code implementation for LearnOpenGL.com.
-All the codes are realized by my self, most of which are not same with the sample code.
+The code are not like the code on the website,they are based on my understanding after reading the tutorial.